 The will states that we sell the trailer and lot and split it 5 ways.
 They all signed the succession but the lawyer quit before I signed it.
 So it’s still not in our names and I’ve lived here for 2 yrs and just want to stay til we sell it.

 I got picked up for an outstanding warrant for some probation when i was16, im now 21 & whenever I went to court the judge revoked probation and gave me credit for time served plus he dropped the charges.
-But my probation officer came and told him that I had never done anything i was supposed to as...
+But my probation officer came and told him that I had never done anything i was supposed...
 Read more »

 Contesting the will is a different question, but CC 1521 simply means that someone named in the will has to be alive for at least 6 months after your mother's death to be eligible to receive the legacy left to them.

 She gave her to me i take care of her heath insurance and day care her mother is still in homeless shelter but wants custody she has other daughter that she want let me see but left older one with me both have my last name

 I am a disabled vet on a fixed income, my ex wife makes above median income, and should have never gotten awarded spousal support.
 I have arears because i cant pay.
 Can I bring in items like a motorcycle or product i produce like honey as payment in louisiana.

 If he passed away without a will, that means the default laws of how property is inherited will be used.
 In this case that appears to mean that you, and any siblings you have, will get naked ownership of the property and your mom will get a usufruct, meaning she will get the use of the property.

 I live in one parish, work in another.
 Sheriff's Dept only serves during regular business hours no weekends.
 I am not home during the day, they want me to come pick up the paperwork.
 Does this prolong the divorce if I don't go get the paperwork?